Former Tory MP Rory Stewart running for Mayor of London as independent | DW | 04.10.2019

 "This is a city that is now in real danger, danger from Brexit, from technological change, but I think above all from what has happened in British politics, to the kind of extremism that is taking over our country," the 46-year-old said.

-Current Mayor Sadiq Khan of the Labour partywon by a comfortable margin in 2016, but his adminstration has garnered criticism over an increase in knife crime and delays in infrastructure and transport projects.
+Current Mayor Sadiq Khan of the Labour Party won by a comfortable margin in 2016, but his administration has garnered criticism over an increase in knife crime and delays in infrastructure and transport projects.

-Stewart is a former UK diplomat to Indonesia and Montenegro, and served as Minister for Environment under Prime Minister David Cameron and as Minister for International Development under his successor, Theresa May.
+Stewart is a former UK diplomat to Indonesia and Montenegro, and served as Under Secretary of State for the Environment under Prime Minister David Cameron and as Minister of State for International Development under his successor, Theresa May.
 He's the MP for a rural northern constituency on the border with Scotland that's particularly reliant on livestock farming, one of the industries most at risk in the event of a no-deal Brexit.

 es/msh (Reuters, dpa)